How to Calculate Sales Per Man Hour (SPMH)

 3. Evaluate Staffing Levels.

-Sales per man hour can help show you when you are over or understaffed too.
+Sales per man hour can help show you when you are over or understaffed, too.
 When your sales per man hour number decreases, you’ll know you’ve either hit a lull or have less productive employees working at that time and can make adjustments accordingly.
+Evaluate these dips in sales to determine an appropriate benchmark for sales and to strike a balance between labor efficiency and normal changes in sales revenue.

 4. Track New Staff Performance.